naderyasser/naderyasser/README.md

 ```
 1st RULE: You do not talk about FIGHT CLUB.
 2nd RULE: You DO NOT talk about FIGHT CLUB.
-3rd RULE: If someone says "stop" or goes limp, taps out, the fight is over.
-4th RULE: Only two frameworks per project.
-5th RULE: One commit at a time, fellas.
-6th RULE: No shirts, no shoes (just code).
-7th RULE: Deploys will go on as long as they have to.
-8th RULE: If this is your first night at FIGHT CLUB, you HAVE to code.

 ```

 </div>